fordsfords/tgen/README.md

 It will return when the script completes.
 * tgen_delete() - graceful shutdown and cleanup of tgen instance.

-An real traffic generator based on tgen is at: https://github.com/UltraMessaging/um_tgen
+A real traffic generator based on tgen is at: https://github.com/UltraMessaging/um_tgen
 Use that as a guide for your own.